ECMT-680-Financial-Econometrics/PSM-Replication/README.md

 # Project: Replication of Michael L. Anderson's "The Benefits of College Athletic Success: An Application of the Propensity Score Design"

 ## Overview
-This project seeks to replicate and validate the findings of Michael L. Anderson's influential study on the causal relationship between college football success and various institutional outcomes such as donations, applications, enrollment, and academic performance.
-Anderson's work employs sophisticated statistical techniques to explore these dynamics, highlighting significant positive impacts of athletic success on institutional metrics.
-Our study aims to apply Python for data analysis to re-examine these findings.
+This project aims to replicate and validate Michael L. Anderson's influential study on the causal relationship between college football success and institutional outcomes like donations, applications, enrollment, and academic performance.
+Anderson's research employs advanced statistical methods, demonstrating substantial positive effects of athletic success on institutional metrics.
+While Anderson's study was conducted using STATA, this project intends to re-examine these findings using Python for data analysis.

 ## Data Files
 The data files uploaded to this repository include: